thunderbird/pulumi/docs/getting-started.rst

 You may note some disadvantages to this:

+- This code is rather long and has mixed formats, what with the hardcoded ``dict``s being used among keyword arguments.
+  In the tb_pulumi version of this, the formatting is consistently YAML with the PyYAML library decoding that into native types and Python's ``**`` syntax unpacking those into function arguments "magically".

 - Making configuration changes to an environment means editing code as opposed to adjusting YAML.
 We find the YAML to be more legible, and we find that after an environment is initially built, the infrastructural patterns do not often change.
 Rather, we adjust the details; we scale out new servers or use a larger instance type or allow a new IP address access to a system.
 These are easier to adjust when we can just find an entry in a sensibly organized config file and tweak it.

 - Reusing the same broad infrastructural definitions becomes much harder here.
 Suppose we want our staging environment to use different IP space than our production environment.
 If code is written this explicitly, we must introduce conditionals and break Pulumi's comprehension of stacks to accomodate each environment's distinguishing